WillFilipski/entro.py/README.md

 can be seen that the doublet space is always $n-1$ or ```len(genome)-1```.
 This can be proved more rigorously by noting that each single base in the sequence may serve as the "root" of a doublet pair.
 Moving left to right through the sequence, no matter the length, there will always be a doublet pair that is comprised of the last base and a "null" value outside the sequence, so to speak.
 The base at the end of the sequence will always be left out.
-This is accounteed for by $n-1$.
+This is accounted for by $n-1$.

 Therefore, we may construct the sample space for doublets, $S_2$, from the sample space of singlets, $S_1$, as follows:
 ```